Orchestral Concert - Bach, Bartók, Brahms

 Ön egy múltbeli eseményre keresett rá.
 Kérjük, válogasson aktuális kínálatunkból a Jegy.hu keresőjében!

-Last event date: Monday, December 04 2017 7:45PM
+Last event date on this page: Monday, December 04 2017 7:45PM

 The BFO is so much at home with Brahms’ symphonies, it’s as if they were sitting in a comfortable reading chair.
 Bartók’s musical language is practically their mother tongue, and playing Bach’s Brandenburg concertos brings undiluted joy.
 Together they make for a perfect combination, with the strings in the spotlight.